awsdocs/amazon-s3-user-guide/doc_source/upload-objects.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/AmazonS3/latest/user-guide/images/upload-display-files-and-folders.png)

 1. On the **Set Permissions** page, under **Manage users** you can change the permissions for the AWS account owner\.
 The *owner* refers to the AWS account root user, and not an AWS Identity and Access Management \(IAM\) user\.
 For more information about the root user, see [The AWS Account Root User](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_root-user.html)\.

+   Choose **Add account** to grant access to another AWS account\.
+For more information about granting permissions to another AWS account, see [How Do I Set ACL Bucket Permissions?](set-bucket-permissions.md)\.

    Under **Manage public permissions** you can grant read access to your objects to the general public \(everyone in the world\), for all of the files that you're uploading\.
 Granting public read access is applicable to a small subset of use cases such as when buckets are used for websites\.
 We recommend that you do not change the default setting of **Do not grant public read access to this object\(s\)**\.
 You can always make changes to object permissions after you upload the object\.
 For information about object access permissions, see [How Do I Set Permissions on an Object?](set-object-permissions.md)\.